Sometimes I feel sorry for vegetables.

 I love and hate this tip because it wastes a plastic bag, but it definitely saves time.
 To evenly distribute your olive oil or oil of choice on your roasted vegetables, you can put them in a plastic Ziploc bag and shake them up and down.

-This is obviously a great way to get your kids involved.
+This is obviously a great way to get them involved by teaching your kids how to cook.
 Feel free to reuse the bag for multiple kinds of vegetables on the same night, and I bet you could zip the bag up and store it in the fridge to reuse it many times before throwing it away.
 (I haven’t tried this yet though.)

 My mom taught me this trick when she made Rainbow Roasted Veggies for our family once: